Kandy-IO/kandy-link-js-sdk/docs/kandy-doc.md

 When the `ideal` value is provided, it will be considered as the optimal value for the option.
    If it cannot be used, the closest acceptable value will be used instead.

+A string value can be provided directly instead of using the MediaConstraint format.
+   Using a string directly is not recommended, since behaviour may differ depending on browser and media property.
+For most properties, a direct string value will be handled as `ideal` behaviour, but some properties may follow the `exact` behaviour (eg. `deviceId`).

 Type: [Object][7]

 **Properties**